EpsilonSolutions/netscaler-command-reference/docs/ns/ns-acl/ns-acl.md

 <b>state</b>
 Enable or disable the extended ACL rule.
 After you apply the extended ACL rules, the NetScaler appliance compares incoming packets against the enabled extended ACL rules.
 Possible values: ENABLED, DISABLED
-Default value: XACLENABLED
+Default value: ENABLED

 <b>logstate</b>
 Enable or disable logging of events related to the extended ACL rule.
 The log messages are stored in the configured syslog or auditlog server.
 Possible values: ENABLED, DISABLED
-Default value: GENDISABLED
+Default value: DISABLED

 <b>ratelimit</b>
 Maximum number of log messages to be generated per second.
 If you set this parameter, you must enable the Log State parameter.